IsaacCheng9/machine-learning-in-chess/README.md

 #### Compiling Scoutfish

 1. Download the source code from the [Scoutfish GitHub repository](https://github.com/mcostalba/scoutfish).
-2. Open the terminal and navigate to the `src` directory in the source code.
+2. Open the terminal and navigate to the `src` directory in the source code directory.
 3. Compile the program by running: `make build ARCH=x86-64`
 4. Scoutfish should now be compiled and ready to use via the `scoutfish` file in the `src` directory.